Updated July 1, 2020

 49. Perform an annual financial checkup

 Are you still getting the best deal on your car insurance?
 Are your retirement accounts still in line with your goals?
-Does your life insurance fit your life circumstances?
+Does your life insurance coverage fit your life circumstances?
 It doesn’t take long for a quick pass at your finances to make sure your money is working for you and your financial safety net is doing what you need it to do.
 Take a financial health check at the end of every year and set goals to improve.

 50. Invest in yourself